danmaps/danmaps.github.io/posts/building-a-data-pipeline-for-gis-data.md

 ---
+date: 2024-08-01
+tags:
+- GIS
+- Geospatial
 title: Building a Data Pipeline for GIS Data
-date: 2024-08-01
 ---

 # Building a Data Pipeline for GIS Data